 My Motivation to Lose Weight

-My kinect weight loss success story began in March 2010 with me admitting I was FAT!
+My Kinect weight loss success story began in March 2010, when I admitted I was fat!
 I weighed 250 pounds, and I'm only five foot nine inches tall.
 I gained 40 pounds of that during my pregnancy, which was riddled with health problems including gestational diabetes and pre-eclampsia (high blood pressure).
 But I was pre-obese prior to becoming pregnant.

 The diabetes resolved itself after my daughter was born, but the high blood pressure did not.
 I should have known then my weight was the cause of all my health problems.
 I was being treated for high blood pressure at the age of 28.
 I knew something had to change.

 My husband says I was never fat, but he has to say that right?
 He unwittingly enabled my denial.
 I had been out of work for over a year, and I was already very depressed.
 I had just lost my dog of 10 years and how did I make myself feel better?
 Like most people, I indulged in food and packed on the weight.

 When I went back to work in 2009, I started feeling even more disgusted with myself.
 I was so fat!
 Not only was I disgusted by my reflection in the mirror, I was disgusted by the thought of my reflection.